Be the first to get Free Digital Marketing Resources + Insights

 Janelle Monae was featured on this webinar in her video explaining how Give with Bing has helped her donate and has helped her with her own cause, Social Justice Learning Institute.
 She states that she believes “it is important that everyone has access to the resources that they need…that underserved communities deserve access to necessities.”
 With the help of amazing partners including the Social Justice Learning Institute and Give with Bing, her charity, 1-to-Lunch has distributed 30,000 meals to families in Georgia and Los Angeles.

-It really is simple.
+Raising money with Bing is fairly simple!
 The first step is getting a custom URL to share with your supporters, just like Janelle’s link.
 To do this, you go to your dashboard after creating an account, or the toolkit, and the option to create a custom URL should be right there.
 The next step is to share this link with supporters through Facebook, Email, Twitter, etc. Then, create your custom landing experience that supporters can be directed to from this link.

 Give with Bing offers a co-marketing toolkit for assets and messaging to spread the word.
 Here is an example of The Trevor Project promoting their new Give with Bing page with their supporters.